sganapavarapu1/interviews-dump/README.md

 2008: Minerva TV Networks: offer made, but did not accept offer

 2008: Visto (Good Technology): offer made, took it, joined, but left in 3 weeks - because team was just goofying and not working at all ... spending 1/2 day at ping-pong and foosball and rest at cafe... working hardly for 1 hr.
-Was offered 10% if I stay for one year, but refused and returned sign-on bonus as well to exit.
+Was offered 10% retention bonus if I stay for one year, but refused and returned the sign-on bonus as well.

 If I ever leave Salesforce in future:
 Companies to try: Google, LinkedIn, Microsoft or any hot startup